MatteuSan/himig/specs/getting-started/setup.md

 }
 ```

-Whenever you feel the need to include a component, instantiate it inside the Gaia initializer.
+Whenever you feel the need to include a component, instantiate it inside the Himig initializer.

 ```scss
 @use 'node_modules/@matteusan/himig';